Operation Flagship: Operation

 The marshals and the police officers arrived at the convention center at 5:30 a.m. on December 15 to set up the operation.
-To minimize risk, the planners set up two separate areas in the convention center: one area to greet the "guests" and another area where they can separate the fugitives in smaller batches to make the arrests.
+To minimize risk, the planners set up two separate areas in the convention center: one area to greet the "guests" and another area where they could separate the fugitives in smaller batches to make the arrests.
 Although the invitations indicated guests should arrive at 9:00 a.m., many of the excited guests arrived as early as 8:00 a.m.

-To make the scene more believable and festive, undercover officers carried balloons, sang Redskins cheers, served buffet brunch, and played videos from the Redskins' first Super Bowl win on the convention center screens.
-Aside from tuxedos and service crew uniforms, one marshal wore a Redskins war bonnet while another wore a knock-off San Diego Chicken suit to parade around the convention center while also monitoring if the fugitives were becoming suspicious.
-Every officer involved was armed underneath their costume.
+To make the scene more believable, undercover officers carried balloons, sang Redskins cheers, served buffet brunch, and played videos from the Redskins' first Super Bowl win on the convention center screens.
+Officers dressed as maintenance workers and ushers; one marshal wore a Redskins war bonnet while another wore a knock-off San Diego Chicken suit to parade around the convention center while also monitoring if the fugitives were becoming suspicious.
+Every officer involved carried a concealed firearm.

 Upon the fugitives' arrival, deputy marshals posing as Flagship International employees checked their IDs, verified their identities through phone calls with backroom staff, and gave them color-coded name tags.
-Code words such as "double winner" were used to warn that a specific fugitive is considered dangerous.
-Female undercover officers posing as cheerleaders were tasked with discreetly frisking the fugitives for concealed weapons by offering hugs and putting their arms around their waists while escorting fugitives to the next area.
+Code words such as "double winner" were used to identify fugitives considered especially dangerous.
+Female officers disguised as cheerleaders were used to discreetly frisk the fugitives for concealed weapons by offering hugs and putting their arms around their waists.

 Louie McKinney, chief of enforcement operations for the U.S. Marshals, posed as the top hat-wearing master of ceremonies for the program exclusive for the "winners".
-Each group of fugitives, approximately 10-20 per batch, were told to sit down in an auditorium to listen to a few remarks from McKinney after which they will be awarded their prizes.
-Upon mentioning the signal word "surprise", 25 members of the Special Operations Group commanded by the late Deputy U.S. Marshal William F. Degan, Jr. wearing tactical gear would storm the auditorium and quickly surround the fugitives.
+Each group of fugitives, approximately 10-20 per batch, were told to sit down in an auditorium to listen to a few remarks from McKinney before receiving their prizes.
+Upon mentioning the signal word "surprise", 25 members of the Special Operations Group commanded by Deputy U.S. Marshal William F. Degan, Jr. wearing tactical gear would storm the auditorium and quickly surround the fugitives.
 They were then handcuffed and escorted outside to awaiting buses.
 A total of 101 fugitives were arrested by the end of the operation.